guide parage du cuir

 HOW TO CHOOSE YOUR PARING KNIFE?

-If you know how to sharpen your tools, we recommend using a straight (as in the video) or oblique paring knife .
-The choice between straight and oblique is based on your preference; we prefer the "straight" one.
+If you know how to sharpen your tools, we recommend using a straight paring knife (as in the video) or an oblique one .
+The choice between straight and oblique is based on your preference; the oblique one will allow you to achieve a thinner thickness more easily.

-The knives are not the same if you are right-handed or left-handed: this is indicated in the product sheets.
-If you are a beginner, we recommend the paring knife with an interchangeable blade (no sharpening skills required).
+Knives are not the same if you are right-handed or left-handed (especially for oblique blades) : this is indicated in the product sheets.
+If you are a beginner, we recommend the paring knife with interchangeable blade (no sharpening skills required).

 For beginners, we recommend choosing (initially) a "razor-type" paring knife, which is easier to handle.